 As much as buying a dog may be important to you, its training is also very significant for the dog as well as your wellbeing.
 The behavior of a dog, its way of interacting, reactions, and ethics do for some part depend on the breed that you are buying but the training and upbringing of the dog also partially decides how ethical and loyal the dog is.

+2. Pick the right leash and harness.
 It is very important to always prioritize the comfort of your dog for their daily exercise rather than your tastes.
-Make sure you buy the best quality leather harness and rolled leather leash, which has a good length of leash that can be pulled and let loose whenever needed.
+Make sure you buy the best quality leather collars and rolled leather leash, which has a good length of leash that can be pulled and let loose whenever needed.
 If the leash is not comfortable, the dog might feel uneasiness and be reluctant to walk let alone train.
 Also the collar you buy should be appropriate and should make it easy to attach it with the leash.

-Patience is one accessory you will need throughout the whole training process.
+3. Patience.
+This is the accessory you will need throughout the whole training process.
 Leash Training a dog can be the most difficult part of the overall training, and mostly takes more time comparatively, this is why being patient, calm and hopeful would lead to inevitable results.